Scope & Sequence / Crosswalk

 -

 The assessment generally goes quickly, but is entirely dependent on how much your student knows.
 The more they know, the longer it will take to place them.
 Placing a student will allow you to know exactly which Unit and Lesson your child is on.
-NOW they can enjoy practicing reading ANY book - at their skill level!
+NOW you can customize any story, article or book so your child can enjoy practicing reading anything...at their personal skill level!

 Unit 1 - Letters & Sounds, Basic Digraphs